TeamVault/pascal-programs/README.md

 Contains some medium to solve Pascal programs.

 7.programs4:
-Contains some medium to hard to solve Pascal programs.
+Contains some medium/hard to solve Pascal programs.

 8.programs5:
 Contains some hard to solve Pascal programs.